darzu/castle/readme.md

 ##Coding!

+Cool!
+Hopefully we've got the boring setup out of the way.
+Let's see if we can get fun stuff to happen!

 ###Coding Task 0: Running your first server

+Here we are going to try to "clone" the master git repository that github is hosting for us.
+This creats a local copy of that repsitory and all of its files so that we can use and edit the files offline!
+Cloning will also keep a link between this new local repository and the one living up at github so that we can synchronize between the two.
+We are also going to run the mini server that I've set up for us to start with.

 0. Open git bash
 0. Run `cd ~`
 0. Run `git clone git@github.com:Darzu/castle.git`